-Figure 3.10 Accuracy corrected daily down counts of verified Bull Trout (grey points and lines) and modelled kelt out-migration timing (solid blue line and blue shading) in Cypress Creek.
-Vertical dashed line marks the date which the normal model estimated 5% of the kelts had out-migrated, which was assumed to be the onset of the kelt out-migration.
+Figure 3.10 Top panel: Accuracy corrected daily down counts of verified Bull Trout (grey points and lines) and modelled kelt out-migration timing (solid blue line and blue shading) in Cypress Creek.
+Vertical dashed red line marks the date when the normal model estimated 5% of the kelts had out-migrated.
+The normal distribution model does not fit well and creates an unrealistic kelt migration start date.
+Bottom panel: Accuracy corrected daily down counts of verified Bull Trout (grey points and lines) in Cypress Creek.
+Vertical dashed blue line marks the mean historical kelt dates from 2018 to 2023.

 Figure 3.11 Top panel: accuracy corrected up and down counts of Bull Trout moving past the Cypress Creek resistivity counter.
 Bottom panel: cumulative up and down counts.
-Cumulative down counts were set as zero until September 7, the onset of the kelt out-migration.
+Cumulative down counts were set as zero until September 6, the onset of the kelt out-migration.